Philosophy of Financial Assistance

 - Selection of a student to receive financial aid at LCC is the result of a student’s demonstrated financial need, and/or academic achievement, without regard to sex, race, creed, color, age, veteran’s status, national origin, or individual handicaps.

-- A student who receives financial aid should provide a reasonable part of the total amount required to meet college costs by accepting employment, a loan, or both.
-All students are expected, either on their own, if self-supporting, or in conjunction with their parents, if dependent, to contribute to the cost of their education.
+- All students are expected, either on their own, if self-supporting, or in conjunction with their parents, if dependent, to contribute to the cost of their education.

 Review and Cancellation of Awards

 In accordance with the Higher Education Act [Amd.
 1998- Title IV, Part F, Section 479A(c)] [Code of Federal Regulations: 34 CFR 682.603(e)], Lamar Community College reserves the right to review and cancel the financial aid awards at any time because of changes in financial resources, residency, marital status, or because of the recipient’s failure to remain in good standing at the College for financial aid, academic, or disciplinary reasons.
 Award adjustments can be made if additional information concerning a student’s eligibility is received after awards are made.
 Any information that is considered to be misleading will result in cancellation of aid until the information is clarified.
 From time to time it becomes necessary for various reasons to change the specific guidelines and requirements for any given award.
 These changes may occur without prior notice due to a shortage of funds or the total number of students applying for aid.